A Thousand Leaves: Release

 A Thousand Leaves was released on vinyl, CD, and cassette formats on May 12, 1998, by DGC Records.
 The album cover features an artwork by artist Marnie Weber, which depicts a hamster and Weber herself at age 12 sporting animal horns.
 According to Moore, the image is a reference to the Unlimited Edition compilation album by German experimental rock band Can.
 Originally, the album was titled Mille Feuille (French for A Thousand Leaves) and was intended to feature an image of Moore holding a pastry as the cover art.
 To promote the album, a radio edit version of "Sunday" was released as a single to modern rock, college, and public radio in April 1998.
 The band also supported the album with a tour across the US and Canada from May to June 1998.

 Upon release, A Thousand Leaves reached No. 85 on the US Billboard 200 and No. 38 on the UK Albums Chart.
 The album also charted in other countries, including France, Belgium, Sweden and Norway.
 The single "Sunday" reached No. 72 in the UK Singles Chart and was eventually released on vinyl and CD on July 14, 1998, containing a Nirvana cover, "Moist Vagina", as one of its B-sides.
 A music video directed by Harmony Korine and starring Macaulay Culkin was made for the single.
 The band chose Korine due to his work on the films Kids (1995) and Gummo (1997), the first of which featured several young actors who previously appeared in the music video for the band's 1993 single "Sugar Kane", including American actress Chloë Sevigny.
-As of July 1999, the album had sold 54,000 copies in the U.S. according to Nielsen SoundScan.
+As of July 1999, the album had sold 54,000 copies in the United States according to Nielsen SoundScan.
 And as of 2005, the album had sold 66,000 copies.